The Secret Diary of Adrian Mole (TV series): Other characters

 In addition, Brenda Cowling appeared in two episodes as the formidable matron of the Alderman Cooper Sunshine Home, in which Bert and Queenie were residents before their marriage.

 Some characters and places featured from the book are omitted in the TV series and parts of the diary entries mentioned with omitted characters are substituted by others (e.g. Rick Lemon is not featured but references to diary entries where he was featured have other characters fill in such as Ms Fossington-Gore.
-Another example is when Adrian goes to Scotland with his mother and Mr Lucas, this is changed to a river barge holiday in England.
+Another example is when Adrian goes to Scotland with his mother and Mr Lucas, this is changed to a river barge holiday in England).

 Episodes

 Location

 The series was mainly filmed on location in the Braunstone and South Wigston areas of Leicester.
-The Moles' house and street were actually filmed in Ludlow Close, South Harrow and Adrian's school scenes at 'Neil Armstrong Comprehensive' were all filmed at Hammersmith School in West London (now Phoenix High).
-Whilst being set in Leicester, which is in the East Midlands, some of the characters speak with a distinct West Midlands accent (e.g. Birmingham, Coventry, etc.).
+The Moles' house and street were actually filmed in Ludlow Close, South Harrow and Adrian's school scenes at "Neil Armstrong Comprehensive" were all filmed at Hammersmith School in West London (now Phoenix High).
+Whilst being set in Leicester, which is in the East Midlands, some of the characters speak with distinct West Midlands accents (e.g. Birmingham, Coventry, etc.).